mortar-works/mortar-website/src/site/solutions/community-navigator.md

   Access real-time data on community engagement, service usage, and more.
 Gain insights into how services and resources are being utilised, and optimise community outreach based on this information.

 ## Case Study Highlight
-> We successfully implemented the **Community Navigator** for **Hackney Council**, helping to manage a network of community services and providing up-to-date information to residents.
+> We successfully implemented the Community Navigator for Hackney Council, helping to manage a network of community services and providing up-to-date information to residents.
 This platform has streamlined the way Hackney delivers services and opportunities to its community, ensuring efficient communication and engagement.<a class="topline-cta" href="https://draft.mortar.works/case-studies/community-navigation-in-hackney/">  Read more</a>

 ### Why It Matters
 Local authorities and organisations often struggle with delivering timely and accurate information to their communities.
 The **Community Navigator** addresses this issue by providing a central platform to manage local networks and distribute critical information.
 This tool enhances communication, making sure that residents and service users can access relevant and up-to-date resources and opportunities.